New YMCA in Pike Township will have indoor pool, indoor track, gymnasium and medical clinic for veterans

-The YMCA of Greater Indianapolis and community leaders broke ground on the new OrthoIndy Foundation YMCA today and unveiled a model of the 8-foot outdoor sculpture that will honor U.S. veterans.
+The YMCA of Greater Indianapolis and community leaders broke ground on the new OrthoIndy Foundation YMCA in June 2017 and unveiled a model of the 8-foot outdoor sculpture that will honor U.S. veterans.
 Expected to open in 2018, the 56,500-square-foot center will be located at 5315 N. Lafayette Rd. in Indianapolis and will replace the current Y in Pike Township.

 Indoor pool, sports courts—and a clinic for veterans